Yasi92/read-and-recommend/testing.md

 - Check the page URL and make sure it shows the right path name as expected and that the book is triggered by its ObjectId to be edited.
 For instance(http://192.168.1.13:8000/edit_book/61b10198aed1435538424f4e)
 - Make sure the form is already pre-filled by the book details.
 - Try to change the book title to an already existing title and make sure it displays a feedback message informing that the book title already exists, without updating the book.
 - Try To change any field from the form and submit the form.
-Make sure the book is updated as expected and it redirects to the book detail page with the corresponding book.
+Make sure the book is updated as expected and it redirects to the book detail page with the updated data.
 - Try to uncheck the best seller check box and make sure that after the submission the best seller badge is removed from the title.
+- Try to modify any field on the form except the title and make sure it updates the form accordingly.
+- Resize the window in the iPad and mobile screen size to make sure all sections are responsive and the layout changes on different screen sizes.

 ### Profile Page